Sapphirine/Medicare-dataset-analysis/README.md

   4. node server.js
   5. Go to the browser and type http://127.0.0.1:9000/trend

-  The above steps lead you to the web page where the bar graph for the disease trends in 2016 is shown
+  The above steps lead you to the web page where the bar graph for the disease trends in 2016 is shown.

 To get the hospital recommendation for a particular zipcode:

   1. npm install
   2. node server.js